INTO-CPS-Association/DTaaS/docs/developer/system/architecture.md

 ## User Requirements

 The DTaaS software platform users expect a single platform to support the complete DT lifecycle.
 To be more precise, the platform users expect the following features:

 1. **Author** – create different assets of the DT on the platform itself.
 This step requires use of some software frameworks and tools whose sole purpose is to author DT assets.
 1. **Consolidate** – consolidate the list of available DT assets and authoring tools so that user can navigate the library of reusable assets.
 This functionality requires support for discovery of available assets.
 1. **Configure** – support selection and configuration of DTs.
 This functionality also requires support for validation of a given configuration.
 1. **Execute** – provision computing infrastructure on demand to support execution of a DT.
 1. **Explore** – interact with a DT and explore the results stored both inside and outside the platform.
 Exploration may lead to analytical insights.
 1. **Save** – save the state of a DT that’s already in the execution phase.
-This functionality is required for ondemand saving and re-spawning of DTs.
+This functionality is required for on demand saving and re-spawning of DTs.
 1. **What-if analysis** – explore alternative scenarios to (i) plan for an optimal next step, (ii) recalibrate new DT assets, (iii) automated creation of new DTs or their assets; these newly created DT assets may be used to perform scientifically valid experiments.
 1. **Share** – share a DT with other users of their organisation.

 ## System Architecture